 What type of wedding do you want?

-Have a think about the type of wedding you want, this will help you to narrow down your wedding style.
+Think about the type of wedding you want, this will help you to narrow down your wedding style.
 For example do you want a relaxed, laid back affair with minimum pomp and fuss or a big society wedding? or a day infused with your cultural influences? or rustic with a vintage vibe?
-Plenty of choices abound!
+Do you want something outdoorsy with a party vibe or something semi formal?
+How do you want your guests to feel?

 What type of designs appeal to you?

 Start with your home, your favourite designers, restaurants you like to go etc. What appeals to you about these designs?
 The clean lines, the simplicity, the quiet ambience or the wild abandon you feel as you walk into the place.
 Do the products you like remind you of a special family memento or are you attached to particular brands because of their brand values?
-What ever it is, have a think about what appeals to the two of you, you will start to see a picture emerging and this helps you to narrow down your options.
+Whatever it is, think about what appeals to you, you will start to see a picture emerging and this helps you to narrow down your options.

 What are your priority areas?

 Determine what I call your priority areas i.e. aspects of your wedding that are most important to you both.
-Of course the whole day is important but there are absolute must haves that you need to work out, i.e. which parts of the wedding celebration means the most to you both?
-The ceremony, your dress, the exchange of your vows, the reception, your photos etc. Knowing this will help you to know where to focus your attention and help you to prioritise and apportion your wedding budget accordingly.
+Of course the whole day is important but there are absolute must haves that you need to work out, i.e. which parts of the wedding celebration means the most to both of you?
+The ceremony, your dress, the exchange of your vows, the reception, the food, your photos etc. (I once had a couple where the groom was very much into the food and the bride was more into the wedding design.)
+Knowing this will help you to know where to focus your attention and help you to prioritise and apportion your wedding budget accordingly.

 What problems have your friends encountered during their own wedding planning?